Central Place Sydney is a commercial precinct being developed at Australia’s largest tech hub, Tech Central in Sydney, Australia. The…

 The project’s master plan was approved by Wandsworth Council and the Mayor of London in 2010, while the Secretary of State approved the project in August 2011.
 The entire project is expected to continue until 2025.

-The overall project site covers an area of 42 acres (17ha), of which 18 acres (7.28ha) will be public space and six acres will be used to create a river side park.
-The project will involve the construction of 3,444 new residential homes, 517 affordable homes, restoration of the power station itself, construction of a new tube station, 2.5million square feet of office and retail space, a library, a medical centre, and childcare facilities.
+The overall site covers an area of 42 acres (17ha), of which 18 acres (7.28ha) will be public space and six acres will be used to create a river side park.
+The redevelopment will involve the construction of 3,444 new residential homes, 517 affordable homes, restoration of the power station itself, construction of a new tube station, 2.5 million square feet of office and retail space, a library, a medical centre, and childcare facilities.

-Circus West involves the construction of 866 apartments, townhouses, penthouses, two offices, shops, and leisure and hospitality areas.
-It will also feature a Resident's club and bar, including a private cinema, a library, private dining rooms, a business centre, a gym, a spa and a swimming pool.
+Circus West involved the construction of 866 apartments, townhouses, penthouses, two offices, shops, and leisure and hospitality areas.
+It has more than 1,000 residents and also features a Resident’s club and bar, including a private cinema, a library, private dining rooms, a business centre, a gym, a spa and a swimming pool.

-Excavated materials from the site are currently being transported using two barges to Veolia in Rainham, Essex, where they will be recycled and reused in other construction projects.
-The use of the barges with a capacity of 1,000t each enables to cut down about six tonnes of carbon dioxide emissions each day.
+Excavated materials from the site were transported using two barges to Veolia in Rainham, Essex, where they will be recycled and reused in other construction projects.
+The use of the barges with a capacity of 1,000t each enables to cut down approximately six tonnes of carbon dioxide emissions a day.

 Battersea Power Station restoration